 There has been a lot of discussion and testing of what is applicable in a true fight for your life.
-But the truth behind movement, training and what is considered fine motor skill function has not been properly defined or understood, giving people improper ideas of "realistic" training.
+But the truth behind movement, training and what is considered fine motor skill function has not been properly defined or understood, thus giving people improper ideas of "realistic" training.

 Fine motor skills are things like drawing detailed images, performing neurosurgery, and trade crafts like clock work, where you are required to utilize focus vision and the conscious mind to keep movements within a thousands of an inch.
 None of our training movements utilize these attributes.
 Attempting a leverage, where you grab someone's hand and twist it, moving a gun out of your face, or executing a body throw is not a fine motor skill, it is a gross motor skill.